 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

-There are two basic types of insurance that most travelers need to consider: Medical and Cancellation/Trip Interruption Insurance.
+There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We highly recommend you purchase it.

 Includes certified guide, land transfers, all meals from dinner on day 1 to breakfast on day 8.
 There is no GST (sales tax) on this program.